 During the course of every construction project, questions will arise.
-Architects can help guide the construction team to ensure the design intent—as well as the building compliance—are met, culminating into a finished building to be proud of.
+Architects can help administrate the construction team to ensure the design intent—as well as the building compliance—are met, culminating into a finished building to be proud of.

 This check-and-balance process helps safeguard every construction project from delays and mistakes.
 From answering Request for Information (RFIs) to reviewing product submittals, the architect helps ensure a successful project.